MrBacon470/Manufacturing-Inc/README.md

 # Manufacturing-Inc
-A brand new Idle Game by Void made with Vue.JS for the first time ever<br>
+Another JS Idle Game :P
 Inspired by Factorio and the Space Exploration Mod